 This article was published in February’s issue of the Diplomatic Magazine.

 Johannes Klein is regional director for “Global Affairs”, programme partner of the Impact Group LACalytics and as executive board member Chief Editor for IFAIR’s Think Tank.
-Johannes studies EU International Relations and Diplomacy at the College of Europe in Bruges/Belgium.
+He works in the area of public governance for the OECD in Paris.
+Johannes studied EU International Relations and Diplomacy at the College of Europe in Bruges/Belgium.
 He previously focused on European Affairs and International Relations at the Humboldt-University, Free University and Technical University in Berlin.
 He graduated from Rijksuniversiteit Groningen in International Relations and International Organization in 2014.
 During his Bachelor, he specialized in Development Studies as well as International and European Law.
 His strong regional interest in Latin America is the result of a semester abroad at the University of Sao Paulo and a one-year developmental internship in Ecuador within the context of the “weltwärts” program of the Federal Ministry of Economic Cooperation and Development.
 In addition to interning with various international NGOs and think tanks he spent several months working for the German Federal Foreign Office, the European Union and the German Bundestag.
 Johannes speaks German, English, Spanish, Portuguese and Dutch.